 Do you know anything about the New Seven Wonders of the World?
-Up until today, I have featured a few of Wonders, from Taj Mahal, Machu Picchu, Colosseum, Chichén Itzá, to, of course, the honorary wonder – the only surviving original Seven Wonders of the Ancient World, The Giza Pyramids.
+Up until today, I have featured a few Wonders, from the Taj Mahal, Machu Picchu, Colosseum, and Chichén Itzá to, of course, the honorary wonder – the only surviving original Seven Wonders of the Ancient World, The Giza Pyramids.

 Why the Great Wall?

 If you feel there’s a need to understand the importance of visiting the Great Wall – it is one of the most significant landmarks and is one of the most visited attractions in the country.
 First, the Great Wall is a powerful symbol of China’s architectural achievement.
 It represents the unification of China, as the wall was built with blood and sweat for years to defend their countries from Ming Dynasty to Qin Dynasty.
 The fortification is actually not a single project – some part of the wall was built as early as the 7th century B.C.
 Multiple sections of the wall were eventually linked up as protection against many nomadic groups from the Eurasian Steppe.
 The linkage of the wall is a representation of the collaboration and determination of the people.